logoHome

 Transliteration: Sami’a saami’un bihamdillaahi wa husni balaa’ihi ‘alaynaa.
 Rabbanaa saahibnaa, wa ‘afdhil ‘alaynaa ‘aa’ithan billaahi minan-naar.

 Meaning: He Who listens has heard that we praise Allah for the good things He gives us.
-Our Lord, be with us and bestow Your favor upon us.
+Our Lord, be with us and bestow Your favour upon us.
 I seek the protection of Allah from the Fire.
+[Sahih Muslim]

 Dua When Approaching a Town or Village